The Truth About Men (song)

-"The Truth About Men" is a song written by Paul Overstreet, Rory Feek and Tim Johnson, and recorded by American country music singer Tracy Byrd.
+"The Truth About Men" is a song written by Paul Overstreet, Rory Feek and Tim Johnson, and recorded by American country music singer Tracy Byrd, featuring Montgomery Gentry, Blake Shelton, and Andy Griggs.
 It was released in March 2003 as the first single and title track from his album The Truth About Men.
 The song peaked at number 13 on the Hot Country Songs charts.

 Content

-The song is in the key of C major with a "shuffle" beat and approximately 144 beats per minute.
-Its vocals range from G-E. In it, the narrator states "the truth about men" in various situations.

-Blake Shelton, Andy Griggs, and Montgomery Gentry sing guest vocals on the second verse.
+The song is a salute to men in various situations, such as not going out shopping, sitting with a bag full of chips watching football on TV, coming over at halftime, and looking at him in the eye with a big fat lie.
+In the song's second verse, Byrd mentions about movies such as "Steel Magnolias", the "Rambo" franchise, and "Die Hard 4".
+Montgomery Gentry explains about the new tools that jump up and down like fools at The Home Depot, Andy Griggs explains about how men should not take out to dinner at the restaurant, and Blake Shelton explains that the reason we do 'cause we know it leads to the one thing that we all want.

 Critical reception

 Ray Waddell of Billboard magazine described the song as "hilarious" in his review of the album.
 Reviewing the album for Allmusic, Stephen Thomas Erlewine called the song "a little too silly" and said that "some of the jibes don't quite work".